hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     "validate": "office-addin-manifest validate ../build/AppPackage/manifest.local.json",
     ```

 1. In Visual Studio Code, open the **TERMINAL**.
-Navigate to the add-in folder, then run the command `npm install`.
+Navigate to the add-in folder, and then run the command `npm install`.
 1. In the add-in folder, open the webpack.config.js file.
 1. Change the line `from: "manifest*.json",` to `from: "../build/appPackage/manifest*.json",`.
-1. Near the top of the webpack.config.js file, there is a line that assigns a port to the `urlDev` constant.
+1. Near the top of the webpack.config.js file, there is a line that assigns a localhost URL with port `3000` to the `urlDev` constant.
 Change the value from `3000` to `53000`.
 1. Near the end of the webpack.config.js file there is a line that assigns a value to the `devServer.port` property.
 Change the value from `3000` to `53000`.
 1. In the root of project, open the teamsapp.local.yml file and find the `configureApp` section.
 Use the `#` character to comment out the lines that validate the manifest template.
 This is necessary because the Teams manifest validation system is not yet compatible with the changes you made to the manifest template.
 When you are done, the `configureApp` section should begin like the following: